-Serbia: Power utility EPS prepared for opt-out mechanism for its coal TPPs25.
-April 2016. / News Serbia Energy
+Serbia: Power utility EPS prepared for opt-out mechanism for its coal TPPs, News Serbia Energy

 The evidence that we pay close attention to the environmental measures is the fact that in accordance with the undertaken obligations within Energy Community, Serbia submitted to the Energy Community Secretariat the preliminary National Emission Reduction Plan (NERP) and preliminary list of the plants that will use “opt-out“ mechanism in December 2015.
 This mechanism foresees limited plant operation – 20,000 operation hours in the period from 2018 to 2023.
 After that period, the plant is either decommissioned or its pollutants emission must be harmonized with the emission values for new plants.

 Environmental protection has long been an essential part of business operation and strategy of Public Enterprise Electric Power Industry of Serbia (PE EPS).
 When it comes to the scope and complexity of the projects, invested funds and achieved effects, EPS has become a leader in environmental protection in Serbia and in the region.

 With the help of international financial institutions and agencies, EPS has as a socially responsible company raised the level of environmental protection in the context of its business operation.
 Total investment in this field in the period from year 2000 amounts to about EUR 200 million.

 However, what has been done so far is only part of the activities that need to be taken.
 The most important activities are still ahead of EPS.
 The total planned funds for the full compliance of EPS’ plants operation with EU environmental protection norms in the period 2016-2026, amount to about one billion euros.
 The most important projects are focused on the reduction of air pollutants emission from thermal power plants, including particulate matter, sulfur oxides and nitrogen oxides.